BhallaLab/FindSim/README.md

 Nisha A. Viswan, G.V.
 HarshaRani, Melanie I. Stefan, Upinder S. Bhalla
 Currently in review.

-All these are run using the development branch "develop"
+All these are run using the development branch "stable"
 Please change into the branch to run these.

 Figure 6: bottom